Dunlop Aircraft Tyres

-Dunlop Aircraft Tyres is a company based in Birmingham, England, that designs, manufactures and retreads aircraft tyres.
+Dunlop Aircraft Tyres Limited is a company based in Birmingham, England, that designs, manufactures and retreads aircraft tyres.

 History

 Dunlop Aircraft Tyres was established in 1910 as part of Dunlop Ltd. (formally Dunlop Rubber), which itself had been founded by pneumatic tyre pioneer John Boyd Dunlop in Belfast, Ireland, in 1888.

 It was Dunlop Ltd., the original company, who designed the brakes for Concorde and had also invented Maxaret, the world's first anti-lock braking system (ABS), in the early 1950s which improved stopping distances for aircraft.

 In 1996, following the breakup of Dunlop Ltd., it became an independent company.

 In July 2011 DATL was awarded a The Queen's Award for Enterprise: International Trade (Export), for six years of export growth.